Quantum groups of Borcherds-Cartan type and Khovanov-Lauda-Rouquier algebras: Abstract

 \section{Abstract}

-We study a class of quantum groups $U^-$ associated with quivers with loops and provide a categorification by constructing their associated Khovanov-Lauda-Rouquier algebras $R$.
-We prove that the indecomposable projective module over $R$ corresponds to the canonical basis of $U^-$.
-In the Jordan quiver case, we show that the cyclotomic Khovanov-Lauda-Rouquier algebras $R^\Lambda$ categorify the irreducible highest weight $U$-module $V(\Lambda)$.
+We categorify a class of quantum groups associated with quivers, possibly with loops, by constructing the corresponding Khovanov-Lauda-Rouquier algebras (KLR) algebras $R$.
+We prove that the indecomposable projective $R$-modules realize the canonical basis of the negative part $U^-$ of the quantum group.
+Moreover, for $\La \in P^+$, the cyclotomic KLR algebra $R^\La$ provide a categorification of the irreducible highest weight $U$-module $V(\La)$.

-\section{\textbf{Introduction}}
+\section{Introduction}